Linux 软件免费装

 Does this work with WooCommerce?

 Yes, indirectly.
 Content Time Lock does not connect to WooCommerce orders or subscriptions directly — it does not know when someone purchased.
 What it does do is restrict content by WordPress user role.
-If you use WooCommerce with a role-assigning plugin (like WooCommerce Memberships or the free User Role Editor), customers who buy get a specific role, and you can lock your lessons to that role with a fixed unlock schedule.
+If you use WooCommerce with a role-assigning plugin (like WooCommerce Memberships or the free User Role Editor), customers who buy get a specific role, and you can lock your lessons to that role.
+Use the fixed-date mode for cohort launches or the days-after-registration mode for self-paced access.
 WooCommerce decides who has access; this plugin decides when they get it.

 更新日志: